 Skip to content

-Presidio uses NLP engines for two main tasks: NER based PII identification, and feature extraction for custom rule based logic (such as leveraging context words for improved detection).
-While Presidio comes with an open-source model (the en_core_web_lg model from spaCy), it can be customized by leveraging other NLP models, either public or proprietary.
+Presidio uses NLP engines for two main tasks: NER based PII identification, and feature extraction for downstream rule based logic (such as leveraging context words for improved detection).
+While Presidio comes with an open-source model (the en_core_web_lg model from spaCy), additional NLP models and frameworks could be plugged in, either public or proprietary.
 These models can be trained or downloaded from existing NLP frameworks like spaCy, Stanza and transformers.

 In addition, other types of NLP frameworks can be integrated into Presidio.